amykglen/plater-plover/README.md

 We assume you are using an Ubuntu instance; we used `kg2cplover2.rtx.ai`, which is an r5a.4xlarge EC2 instance (128GiB RAM) running Ubuntu 18.04.

-We assume your instance has the following installed:
+And we assume your instance has the following installed:
 * Docker; we used version 24.0.2
 * docker-compose; we installed version 1.29.2 using curl:
   ```